Dodge Viper: Viper television series (1994–1998)

 Chrysler launched a TV series called Viper in 1994 to serve as a promotional tool for the Viper.
 The show ran until 1998 with 1 NBC season and 3 syndicated follow-up seasons.
 Viper is a TV series about a special task force set up by the federal government to fight crime in the fictional city of Metro City, California that is perpetually under siege from one crime wave after another.
 The weapon used by this task force is a grey assault vehicle known as The Defender that masquerades as a Dodge Viper RT/10 roadster (and later, the Viper GTS coupe).
 The series takes place in "the near future".
 The primary brand of vehicles driven in the show were Chrysler or subsidiary companies.
 The series ran on NBC for one season in 1994 before being revived two years later for three more seasons of first-run syndication.
 Reruns of the series have appeared on Sci-Fi Channel and USA Network.

 The Viper Defender "star car" was designed by Chrysler Corporation engineers unlike most Hollywood Film/TV cars that are usually customized by film picture designers.
 The car was built on a heavily modified RT/10 Chassis and is a completely functional prototype.
 Only 14 Defenders were made.
 The exterior design of the car was produced by Chrysler stylist Steve Ferrerio.

 The Defender is a fictional assault vehicle that is said to be a highly sophisticated vehicle (contrary to the normal Viper's spartan nature) that can, at the flick of a switch, transform from a red RT/10 (later a blue GTS) into a grey/silver weaponized armored coupe.

 Viper-themed video games

-The Dodge Viper (SRII) is featured exclusively in the 3D game Viper Racing, produced in 1998 by Monster Games Incorporated (MGI) and Sierra On Line.
+The Dodge Viper (SR II) is featured exclusively in the 3D game Viper Racing, produced in 1998 by Monster Games Incorporated (MGI) and Sierra On Line.
 In 1998, Sega Pinball released, Viper Night Drivin.

+Video game cover art

+The SRT Viper GTS was featured on the cover art for Forza Horizon for the Xbox 360.
+The same car is also the first car the player drives in that game.

+The Viper SRT10 was featured on the cover art for Racedriver: GRID(2008), albeit with a body kit that was based on the Viper Venom 1000 conversion by Hennessey.

+The Viper was also featured on Test Drive 5 (NTSC version) and Test Drive 6's cover art.

 Motorsport

+Phase SR I

+Two of the Viper RT/10s were raced and campaigned by a French racing team Rent-A-Car Racing during the 1994 24 Hours of Le Mans.
+The car #40 finished 12th overall but the car #41 was not classified.